AaronAcerboni/tileset.js/README.md

 - A canvas 2d **context**.
 This is where the tile bitmaps will be applied to.
 - A **sheets** object.
-This should be a object key/value mapping between a sheet's identifier name and its location for retrieval.
+This should be a object key/value mapping between a sheet's identifier name and its src location for retrieval.
 - A **columns** integer.
 The amount of tile columns within each tileset.
 This value is **not** zero based.